MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-on-windows.md

 ### Make sure that WNS is set up correctly

 The OneDrive sync app uses Windows Push Notification Services (WNS) for optimum performance and battery life.
 Make sure you allow access from your network to the [endpoints that OneDrive uses](/office365/enterprise/urls-and-ip-address-ranges#sharepoint-online-and-onedrive-for-business).
+To see all our recommendations for configuring the sync app, see [Recommended sync app configuration](ideal-state-configuration.md).

 ### Check if users already have the OneDrive sync app